nigelhaim/4thYr_1stSem/Contemporary World/Contemporary world.md

 #### Realism
 - Origins: Thucydides' History of the Peloponnesian War
-- Focus o nthe state, Principal actors, Rational Actors, Unitary Actors
+- Focus on the state, Principal actors, Rational Actors, Unitary Actors
 - IS is filled with anarchy: states are insecure, selfish, power seeking
 - Walang nagcocontroll totaly sa mga bansa not even the United Nations they can only impose sanctions
 - Concerned with security issues; war is inevitable and can benefit states; willing to use force to enforce foreign policy.